DBE Final Rule Sprint — B2G Coach

 He Didn't Study These Programs.

-"For more than two decades, I sat on the government side of the table — overseeing DBE, EEO, and Title VI compliance for agencies with thousands of employees and hundreds of millions in economic impact.
-As a UCP Certifying Agent, I determined which businesses got certified, which ones stayed certified, and which ones lost access.
+"For more than two decades, I sat on the government side of the table — overseeing DBE, EEO, and Title VI compliance for agencies with thousands of employees and hundreds of millions in DBE spend.
+I determined which businesses got certified, which ones stayed certified, and which ones lost access.
 I know what certifiers look for because I was one of them."

-— Ferdinand L. Risco Jr., MBA · Former Government Agency CEO & Compliance Officer · UCP Director - Certifying Agent
+— Ferdinand L. Risco Jr., MBA · Former Government Agency CEO & Compliance Officer · State UCP Certifying Agent

 UCP Director

 Ferdinand is not teaching you to navigate these programs from the outside.
 He spent decades inside them — running the compliance systems, training the certifiers, and making the decisions that DBE-certified firms now need to understand to survive this transition.
-There is no other coach in the country with this specific credential.
+There aren't many coaches in the country with these credentials.

 The Program